C. Abdul Hakim: Melvisharam Muslim Educational Society

-C. Abdul Hakeem founded Melvisharam Muslim Educational Society.
-The Society has gradually progressed across these 8 decades.
-To start with, there was only a Primary School under this Society.
-And at present, it manages 11 Institutions from the nursery level to a First Grade College with Five P.G.
-Departments and Three Research Departments.
-They include M.M.E.S.
-Arts and science college for women and C. Abdul Hakeem College of Engineering and Technology, an I.S.O certified Centre of learning.
+C. Abdul Hakeem founded the Melvisharam Muslim Educational Society (MMES) in 1918.
+The Society began with a single primary school and has gradually grown over the following decades.
+At present, it manages 11 institutions from nursery level to a First Grade College with five postgraduate departments and three research departments.
+These include M.M.E.S.
+Arts and Science College for women and C. Abdul Hakeem College of Engineering and Technology, an ISO certified centre of learning.

-The College was instituted in the year 1965 with just Pre-University Course, in the local orphanage buildings.
-Subsequently the M.M.E.S. acquired a site of more than 67 acres, on the eastern outskirts of the town, on the Chennai-Bangalore Trunk road, and constructed imposing buildings to house the College and the Hostel.
-The college is affiliated to Thiruvalluvar University, Vellore.
-The college has been Re-accredited by the NAAC with 'A' Grade.

-At present, the College offers instruction in 31 Courses at Under-Graduate level and in 6 Courses at Post-Graduate level, apart from facilities for research leading to the award of Ph.D.
+The college was instituted in 1965 with just a Pre-University Course in local orphanage buildings.
+Subsequently, M.M.E.S. acquired a site of more than 67 acres on the eastern outskirts of Melvisharam, on the Chennai-Bangalore Trunk road, and constructed buildings to house the college and hostel.
+The college is affiliated to Thiruvalluvar University, Vellore, and has been re-accredited by the NAAC with 'A' Grade.
+At present, the college offers instruction in 31 courses at undergraduate level and 6 courses at postgraduate level, apart from facilities for research leading to the award of Ph.D.

-MMES manages and maintains the following prominent institutions.
+MMES manages and maintains the following institutions: